Redwood City station

 Redwood City station is a Caltrain commuter rail station located in Redwood City, California.
 It is served by all trains.
 The station has two side platforms serving the two tracks of the Peninsula Subdivision.

-The original station building was built in 1902.
+Redwood City was an inaugural station along the foundational San Francisco and San Jose Railroad, which commenced service on October 18, 1863.

+A new station building located several hundred feet to the south was built in 1901.
+It was remodeled in 1937 and moved to the west side of the tracks.
 The structure burned down in 1979 and was replaced with a "temporary" station in a trailer.
 A new waiting shelter was built in 1995, designed to emulate the original though with the addition of a clock tower.